-In second place we place we have McGhee US Marine, Corporal Ryan C. McGhee, 21, was killed in action on May 13, 2009, by small arms fire during combat in central Iraq.
+In second place we have McGhee which is done in honor of US Marine, Corporal Ryan C. McGhee, 21, was killed in action on May 13, 2009, by small arms fire during combat in central Iraq.

 Complete as many rounds in 30 minutes as you can of: